-All additions and deletions are highlighted in Bold type [bracketed items] are deletions underscored items are additions

-SCHOOL PROFILES

-§ 4.61.
+SCHOOL PROFILES § 4.61.
 School profiles.

-- (a) School profiles developed by the Secretary will include information as required under section 220 of the School Code (24 P.S. § 2-220). - [(b) In compiling school profiles under this chapter, the Department will provide school entities interpretive information to assist in using the profiles for strategic planning under § 4.13 (relating to strategic plans).] - [(c)] (b) The Secretary will prescribe procedures for reporting State assessment data to schools and communities. - [(d)] (c) The Secretary will make available to the public, and report to the public with the same frequency and in the same detail as for children who are nondisabled, all data as required under the Individuals with Disabilities Education Act. \\\\
+(a) School profiles developed by the Secretary will include information as required under section 220 of the School Code (24 P.S. § 2-220).

+22 PA Code Chapter 4 (006-326) As approved by the State Board of Education, March 14, 2013 (b) [In compiling school profiles under this chapter, the Department will provide school entities interpretive information to assist in using the profiles for strategic planning under § 4.13 (relating to strategic plans). (c)] The Secretary will prescribe procedures for reporting State assessment data to schools and communities. [(d)] (c) The Secretary will make available to the public, and report to the public with the same frequency and in the same detail as for children who are nondisabled, all data as required under the Individuals with Disabilities Education Act. \\\\